-The 2nd WEAR Dataset Challenge is a Human Activity Recognition prediction challenge based on the inertial data of the WEAR dataset.
-The challenge will be again part of the HASCA Workshop at UbiComp/ ISWC 2025.
+The 3rd WEAR Dataset Challenge is a Human Activity Recognition prediction challenge based on the WEAR dataset.
+The challenge will be part of the HASCA Workshop (last year's website) at UbiComp/ ISWC 2026.

 More details can be found on the Kaggle Challenge website.

-We are happy to announce that the WEAR Challenge is now also available on Kaggle!
+The WEAR Challenge will again be hosted via Kaggle.
 You can find the challenge here.
-Unlike the first iteration of the challenge, submission of prediction results will only be done via Kaggle.
-By switching to Kaggle we hope to make the challenge more accessible to a wider audience and provide a more streamlined submission process.
-By using Kaggle's public and private leaderboard we hope to provide a more transparent and fair ranking process.
+Submission of prediction results will only be done via Kaggle.
+By using Kaggle's public and private leaderboard we aim to provide a more transparent and fair ranking process.
 Challenge participants will further be able to discuss the challenge and share their solutions on the Kaggle platform.

 We will announce winners of the challenge at the HASCA workshop.
-In order to be eligible for prizes and be part of the final ranking announced at the conference, participants need to tell us when submitting their technical report, which submission on Kaggle is their final submission.
-Prizes will be awarded to the three teams with the highest private leaderboard score at the time of the paper submission deadline.
+In order to be eligible for prizes and be part of the final ranking announced at the conference, participants need to submit and present their technical report at the HASCA workshop.

 The WEAR dataset is an outdoor sports dataset for inertial- and video-based human activity recognition (HAR).
 The dataset comprises data from 22 participants performing a total of 18 different workout activities with untrimmed inertial (acceleration) and egocentric video data recorded at 11 different outside locations.
 WEAR provides a challenging prediction scenario marked by purposely introduced activity variations as well as an overall small information overlap across modalities.
 This challenge focuses on the inertial data only.